Culture of Hong Kong: Classical music

 Another well known orchestra is Hong Kong Sinfonietta (Chinese: 香港小交響樂團).
-Established in 1990, one of its main focuses of HK Sinfonietta is to promote classical music to the general public.
+Established in 1990, one of its main objectives is to promote classical music to the general public.
 In 2002, the conductor and music director Wing-sie Yip (葉詠詩) joined the orchestra as the first woman conductor in Hong Kong.
 She has broadened the base of classical music lovers in the city.

-An amateur orchestra organised by the Hong Kong Medical Association, also called the Hong Kong Doctors Orchestra is an orchestra formed in 1989 by a group of doctors who loved classical music.
-This orchestra has performed in many charity events every year.
-Its aim is to care for patients and the society, not just by medicines, but also by music.
+In 1989, a group of doctors from the Hong Kong Medical Association with a passion for classical music, formed an amateur orchestra called the Hong Kong Doctors Orchestra.
+Since then, they have performed annually at various charity events.
+Their aim is to care for patients not just through medicine but also through music.

-For Hong Kong youths who are interested in becoming professional musicians, they can attend the Hong Kong Academy for Performing Arts where they can obtain a master's degree, bachelor honours degree in Music majoring in a musical instrument.
-There are also part-time courses offered by the academy accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.
-Many graduates have become professional players and music teachers.